onflow/gwg/README.md

 The Flow Governance Working Group (GWG) exists to set out the process and structures for verifiable, participatory decision-making and technical upgrades in key areas, including:

 - Flow protocol security and performance parameters (changing minimum stake requirements, operator rewards, delegator fees, storage pricing, transaction fee rates from the [tokenomics working group](https://github.com/onflow/twg) proposals)
-- Flow Foundation treasury spending (allocating Ecosystem Development Fund)
+- Flow Foundation treasury spending (recommending allocation of the Flow Ecosystem Development Fund)
-- Flow Foundation & community management (nominating board members, appointing leadership)
+- Flow Foundation & community management (recommending new board members and leadership)

 The GWG is responsible for facilitating FLIPs going to vote on Flow’s voting tool: [cast](https://cast.fyi/#/)